Customize readability

 He walked back to the front counter and dropped the extracted data-chip on the metal table.

-The fence let out a low whistle.
+Jax let out a low, impressed whistle.
 He slid a fat, heavy cred-chit across the table.
 “Good boy.
 You can buy a week of synth-sake with this.
-Maybe a new lung.”
+Maybe a new lung.
+Or a coffin.
+Like I said, reasonable rates.”

 He left the cred-chit where it was, grabbed a dusty bottle of sake from the counter, and walked out into the rust.